Southwestern Skillet Burgers Recipe

 - 2. In a large skillet over medium heat, cook patties for 3 minutes on each side or until browned.
 Remove patties; drain.

 - 3. Add tomatoes and soup to the skillet; return patties to the pan.
 Bring to a boil.
-Reduce heat; cover and simmer for 10 minutes or until a meat thermometer reads 160° and juices run clear.
+Reduce heat; cover and simmer for 10 minutes or until a thermometer reads 160° and juices run clear.
 Sprinkle with cheese; cover and heat until cheese is melted.
 Yield: 6 servings.

 Reviews for Southwestern Skillet Burgers